How to Sell Online in Germany

 Market places to sell on

-Selling online in Germany is often a multi-channel campaign using other sales channels next to the online shop like the retail and of course market places like Amazon.
+Selling online in Germany is often a multi-channel campaign using other sales channels next to the online shop.
+Selling through retailers and of course market places like Amazon are sales channels that offer great potential.
 Especially for online retailers that sell well-known commodities rather than special innovative products market places are a very good sales channel.

-The other online marketplaces in Germany which you could consider selling on mostly depend on the product.
-Zalando and AboutYou for fashion or Avocado store for environment-friendly and sustainable products.
+The other online marketplaces in Germany which you could consider selling on mostly depend on the niche.
+Zalando and AboutYou for fashion or Avocado store for environment-friendly and sustainable products for instance.

 The increasing request for sustainability